Fire Gardens – Illuminate Adelaide | Adelaide Botanic Garden | Review

 After entry, you can head in any direction you choose.
 Make sure you check out every part of the garden, there is something new around each corner.

-The gardens are suitable for even the youngest children, but you will need to keep a close eye on little ones.
+If you have very small children, think about whether Fire Gardens is suitable as you will need to keep a close eye on little ones.
 Many of the fire pots are very low to the ground.
 The pathways can be dark in places, particularly in the Bicentennial Conservatory and through the adjacent forest areas.
 Most of the installations can be viewed from accessible paths, but there are some areas that might be trickier to navigate for wheelchairs and strollers, with sawdust paths and lawn.

 If you need a break, there are food and drinks available at the Schomburgk Pavillion, as well as toilets here and at the kiosk.
 There’s live music on the lawns near the kiosk as well.